Dariusz852/Dariusz852/README.md

 This is the field in which I plan to develop my career.

-:computer: I keep my hobby projects on this repository
+:computer: I keep my hobby projects on this profile.

 :bulb: In my work, I value openness, communication, and knowledge.